Show terms

 Consent evidence infrastructure

-99zebras turns every clickwrap acceptance into signed, independently-anchored evidence — exported on demand for legal review, audit response, or dispute production.
+99zebras turns every clickwrap acceptance into signed, independently-anchored evidence.
+Export it on demand for legal review, audit response, or dispute production.

 How it works